gina-santana/Adverse-Drug-Events/README.md

 ### Description:

-The purpose of this capstone project is to use patient attributes such as age, weight, and gender to help predict the likelihood a patient will experience a side effect from a given drug.
+The purpose of this capstone is to use patient attributes such as age, weight, and sex to help determine trends in adverse events and outcomes.
+These trends may aid in providing insights to providers and regulatory agencies on potential dangers posed by medications to particular patient populations.

 ### Data Used: